Link copied to clipboard.

 Good technology → efficient processes → happy people → sound business.

-The conversation need not be Composable CDP vs. Packaged CDP — a false dichotomy.
+The conversation need not be Composable CDP vs. Packaged CDP, it's a false dichotomy.

 It should be about empowering teams to deliver personalized and privacy-friendly experiences by opting for whatever CDP approach works best — composable, packaged, or a hybrid.